ISEEYOUSTANDINGRIGHTHERE/ASPIRENEX/README.md

 It contains only numerical input variables which are the result of a PCA transformation.
 Unfortunately, due to confidentiality issues, we cannot provide the original features and more background information about the data.
 Features V1, V2, … V28 are the principal components obtained with PCA, the only features which have not been transformed with PCA are 'Time' and 'Amount'.
 Feature 'Time' contains the seconds elapsed between each transaction and the first transaction in the dataset.
 The feature 'Amount' is the transaction Amount, this feature can be used for example-dependant cost-sensitive learning.
 Feature 'Class' is the response variable and it takes value 1 in case of fraud and 0 otherwise.

 Given the class imbalance ratio, we recommend measuring the accuracy using the Area Under the Precision-Recall Curve (AUPRC).
 Confusion matrix accuracy is not meaningful for unbalanced classification.

+\\TASK-2

+ABOUT IMBD INDIAN MOVIE PREDICTION

+IMBD INDIA MOVIES RATING PREDICTION WITH PYTHON

+Project Overview:

+The Movie Rating Prediction project involves analyzing a dataset containing information about Indian movies.
+The dataset includes details like movie name, year, duration, genre, rating, votes, director, and three main actors.
+The data will be used to build a predictive model for movie ratings and extract valuable insights from the movie industry.

+Objectives:

+Develop a predictive model: Create a machine learning model to predict movie ratings based on the provided dataset.
+This is essentially a regression problem, where we aim to estimate the numerical movie ratings based on various features.
+Identify influential factors: Analyze the dataset to determine which factors (e.g., genre, director, actors) have the most significant impact on movie ratings.
+Provide actionable insights: Offer insights to the film industry stakeholders to make informed decisions about movie production, casting, and marketing.